-Avoid unscrupulous rental agents and potential pitfalls by knowing the rules of renting in South Africa.
+Avoid unscrupulous rental agents and potential pitfalls by knowing the tenants rights in South Africa.
 This guide explains what you need to know before signing a contract.

 Make sure you understand the rental regulations in South Africa before signing on the dotted line to rent accommodation in Cape Town, Pretoria, Durban or anywhere around South Africa.